April 17th through June 23rd

 - If the student drops below the minimum number of classes (18 hours per week) or if the student stops attending without authorization from ELI the student is OUT OF STATUS and the I-20 will be set to TERMINATED status.

-- If the student is TERMINATED he/she has two options.
+- If the student’s I-20 is TERMINATED he/she has two options.

-- Leave the U.S. within 15 days (The student may reenter the U.S. with a new INITIAL I-20.)
+- Leave the U.S. within 15 days (The student may reenter the U.S. with a new INITIAL I-20 in order to “restart” his/her status.)

 - A student that is not planning on registering for a semester must notify the ELI Registrar in writing before the start of the term or the student’s I-20 will be TERMINATED.